Wheelchair buying guide: how I actually pick and set up a chair

 Last updated: November 9, 2025

-- Adapted article styling to match site design system
+- Adapted article to site design system

 - Integrated with site header and footer components